Graph Neural Networks Inspired by Classical Iterative Algorithms: Related Work

-Beyond the above, after our original submission of this work we have also recently become aware of three contemporary references \cite{ma2020unified,pan2021a,zhu2021interpreting} whose foundation, like ours, can be traced back to \cite{zhou2004learning} and the corresponding descent of a quadratic energy as in (\ref{eq:basic_objective}).
+Beyond the above, after our original submission of this work we have also recently become aware of four contemporary references \cite{ma2020unified,pan2021a,thatpaper,zhu2021interpreting} whose foundation, like ours, can be traced back to \cite{zhou2004learning} and the corresponding descent of a quadratic energy as in (\ref{eq:basic_objective}).
 But although superficially similar in terms of a common starting point, the subsequent analysis in each case is fundamentally different than our derivations and theory from Sections \ref{sec:base_Model} and \ref{sec:IRLS} herein.
-In brief, \cite{ma2020unified,pan2021a,zhu2021interpreting} are all largely focused on providing a unified framework for understanding various existing GNN paradigms, whereas we are orthogonally motivated by the robust design of a single new model formed by the merger of proximal gradient descent and IRLS.
+In brief, \cite{ma2020unified,pan2021a,thatpaper,zhu2021interpreting} are all focused, at least to some degree, on providing a unified framework for understanding various existing GNN paradigms, whereas we are orthogonally motivated by the robust design of a single new model formed by the merger of proximal gradient descent and IRLS.

 Note also that while the inclusion of attention is loosely discussed in \cite{ma2020unified,pan2021a,zhu2021interpreting}, none of these works actually account for a fully integrated attention mechanism whereby the attention weights themselves are adaptively computed at each layer on the basis of an overarching energy.
 Instead, attention weights are either included as a heuristic add-on to a standard quadratic energy \cite{pan2021a}, or else fixed to a function of the input features $X$ with no adaptation across layers \cite{ma2020unified}.
 In contrast, the layer-wise adaptation of TWIRLS attention weights from Section \ref{sec:IRLS} explicitly correspond with descent of the global energy from (\ref{eq:robust_objective}).
 Similarly, none of these prior works incorporate nonlinear activations as proximal operators as we have done.
-Even so, \cite{ma2020unified,pan2021a,zhu2021interpreting} all provide a useful perspective that is complementary to our own, and in future work it could be beneficial to combine the prescriptions from each.
+Even so, \cite{ma2020unified,pan2021a,thatpaper,zhu2021interpreting} all provide a useful perspective that is complementary to our own, and in future work it could be beneficial to combine the prescriptions from each.
 For example, more refined local neighborhood smoothing, as proposed in \cite{pan2021a} based on the similarity of initial input features (as opposed to layer-wise attention), could naturally be incorporated within TWIRLS.